LMSW vs. LCSW – What’s the difference?

 How long is the LMSW exam?

 The LMSW exam is one of many offered by the Association of Social Work Boards (ASWB), and it is required to become a licensed master social worker in states that recognize this credential.
 The exam is rigorous and takes up to four hours to complete.
-The LMSW exam may only be taken online at a registered testing facility.
+Each LMSW exam may only be taken online at a registered testing facility.
 There are 170 questions on the exam, and 150 of these are scored.

 How can I pass the ASWB exam?